metamn/mr-ui/src/basics/ColorsHSL/ColorsHSL.md

 1. You'll get the inverse color scheme.
 2. You'll get all other color schemes as shades of primary colors which are still eligible.

+## To do

+- We need real use cases like a blog, a landing page, or a marketing site.
+- This need is also on the Hockney grid's to-do list.
+- These real use cases must be semantic, ie themeable.
+We should be able to throw a color pair on the hero, ie we should know the hero must have an inverted color scheme.
+In short, picking up two colors should be enough to completely style these use cases through semantics.